Helium314/HeliBoard/README.md

 ### Getting started

 OpenBoard project is based on Gradle and Android Gradle Plugin.
-To get started, you'll just need to install [Android Studio](https://developer.android.com/studio), and import project 'from Version Control / Git / Github' by providing this git repository [URL](https://github.com/Helium314/openboard) (or git SSH [URL](git@github.com:Helium314/openboard.git)).
+To get started, you can install [Android Studio](https://developer.android.com/studio), and import project 'from Version Control / Git / Github' by providing this git repository [URL](https://github.com/Helium314/openboard) (or git SSH [URL](git@github.com:Helium314/openboard.git)).
+Of course you can also use any other compatible IDE, or work with text editor and command line.

-Once everything got setted up correctly, you're ready to go!
+Once everything is up correctly, you're ready to go!

 ### Guidelines

 OpenBoard is a complex application, when contributing, you must take a step back and make sure your contribution:
+- **Is actually wanted**.
+Best check related open issues before you start working on a PR.
+Issues with "PR" and "contributor needed" labels are accepted, but still it would be good if you announced that you are working on it.
+If there is no issue related to your intended contribution, it's a good idea to open a new one to avoid disappointment of the contribution not being accepted.
+For small changes or fixing obvious bugs this step is not necessary.
+- **Is only about a single thing**.
+Mixing unrelated contributions into a single PR is hard to review and can get messy.
+- **Has a proper description**.
+What your coutribution does is usually less obvious to reviewers than for yourself.
+A good description helps a lot for understanding what is going on, and for separating wanted from unintended changes in behavior.
 - **Uses already in-place mechanism and take advantage of them**.
 In other terms, does not reinvent the wheel or uses shortcuts that could alter the consistency of the existing code.
-- **Has the lowest footprint possible**.
-OpenBoard code has been written by android experts (AOSP/Google engineers).
-It has been tested and runned on millions of devices.
-Thus, **existing code will always be safer than new code**.
-The less we alter existing code, the more OpenBoard will stay stable.
-Especially in the input logic scope.
+- **Has a low footprint**.
+Some parts of the code are executed very frequently, and the keyboard should stay responsive even on older devices.
 - **Does not bring any non-free code or proprietary binary blobs**.
 This also applies to code/binaries with unknown licenses.
 Make sure you do not introduce any closed-source library from Google.
+If your contribution contains code that is not your own, provide a link to the source.
 - **Complies with the user privacy principle OpenBoard follows**.

 In addition to previous elements, OpenBoard must stick to [F-Droid inclusion guidelines](https://f-droid.org/docs/Inclusion_Policy/).